d3x0r/STFRPhysics/LightSpeedSim.md

 # Reality of Relativity

 I started this project ([step-by-step](https://github.com/d3x0r/STFRPhysics/blob/master/LightSpeedSim.md#Step-by-Step)) to observe first what it would look like to see something going faster than the speed of light (faster than the speed of sound, faster than waves in water...).
+That is not 'what things appear like when travelling faster than the speed of light'.
 I didn't concern myself so much with practical limitations like clocks would tick backwards at faster than the speed of light (clocks that are seen).
 I've later refined portions of this to include light aberration, length contraction, and time dilation (special relativity).

 ## Demos